 expectation that other parties making use of that URI will use it to

 denote that same resource.
-(More precisely, it creates the social
+This is analogous to the social

-expectation that is created when a standards organization publishes a
+expectation that is created when an organization publishes a

 specification named XYZ and